nikitavoloboev/find-work/CONTRIBUTING.md

 Ensure your pull request adheres to following guidelines:

 - Search included links before adding a new one, as yours may be a duplicate.
-- Only add links you think are great!
+- Only add entries you think are great!
 Feel welcome to remove entries that you think aren't great!
 - Use the following format: `[Name](link) - Description/Link.`
 - Start the description with a capital and end with a full stop.
 - Don't start the description with `A` or `An`.